CanerPatir/Algorist.EventSourcing/README.md

 The library contains storage provider implementation for [EventSore](https://eventstore.org/) and we plan to include a few more in the future.
 We have also included an in memory event and snapshot storage provider to get you up and running faster.

 It's very easy to implement your own as well.
 Implement `IEventStorageProvider` and `ISnapshotStorageProvider` interfaces an you're good to plug them in.
-If you need help look at the `NEventLite.StorageProviders.EventStore` project in the repository.
+If you need help look at the `Algorist.EventSourcing.Storage.EventStore` project in the repository.

 ```csharp
     public interface IEventStorageProvider<TAggregate, TAggregateKey, TEventKey> where TAggregate : AggregateRoot<TAggregateKey, TEventKey>